 John Medina/Getty Megyn Kelly

-Prior to the SiriusXM news, Kelly independently produced her podcast with her media company, Devil May Care Media.
+Prior to the SiriusXM news, Kelly independently produced her podcast with her company, Devil May Care Media.
 She will retain ownership under the new deal by avoiding any "corporate overlords," allowing her to interview political, legal, and cultural figures of her choice.

 "I'm one of the only journalists, as opposed to pundits, creating a big space in podcasting.
 And that's unusual.
 I'm putting in all the time I would for a TV show here.
 I don't just read Twitter.
-I have a team of fact checkers," she notes.
+I have a team of fact checkers," she noted.